Power (physics)

-In physics, power is the amount of energy transferred or converted per unit time.
+Power is the amount of energy transferred or converted per unit time.
 In the International System of Units, the unit of power is the watt, equal to one joule per second.
-In older works, power is sometimes called activity.
 Power is a scalar quantity.

-Power is related to other quantities; for example, the power involved in moving a ground vehicle is the product of the aerodynamic drag plus traction force on the wheels, and the velocity of the vehicle.
 The output power of a motor is the product of the torque that the motor generates and the angular velocity of its output shaft.
 Likewise, the power dissipated in an electrical element of a circuit is the product of the current flowing through the element and of the voltage across the element.

 Definition

-Power is the rate with respect to time at which work is done; it is the time derivative of work:
+Power is the rate with respect to time at which work is done or, more generally, the rate of change of total mechanical energy.
+It is given by:

-where P is power, E is work, and t is time.
+where P is power, E is the total mechanical energy (sum of kinetic and potential energy), and t is time.

+For cases where only work is considered, power is also expressed as:

+where W is the work done on the system.
+However, in systems where potential energy changes without explicit work being done (e.g., changing fields or conservative forces), the total energy definition is more general.